 Blockchain ensures the uniformity of the ledger and user safety using asymmetric cryptography and consensus algorithms.
 It produces distributed data records that can be shared, among linked database systems.
 Blockchain's key features are its affiliated transaction decentralization, anonymity, continuity, and auditability.
 Simply stated, data cannot be recognized or modified by using blockchain technology until it arrives at the recipient.
 The global blockchain for the health care market is estimated to grow at CAGR of 63.85 percent from 2018 to 2025, with a market value of $5.61 billion, according to a Frost & Sullivan study entitled "blockchain in Healthcare, Forecast 2017 to 2025."
 It is also anticipated that, blockchain will provide effective health care by making progress in information technology.
 The industry is projected to save up to $100–$150 billion annually by 2025.

-Check This Out: Top Medical Devices Companies
+Check Out: Top Blockchain Consulting Companies

 Blockchain offers a decentralized data sharing system for the protection and authentication of health information.
 Moreover, blockchain removes data reconciliation burdens and costs by allowing easy access to real-time health information.
 The recent partnership of the Estonian eHealth Foundation with Guardtime is an example of the blockchain application, which protects the health records of a million Estonian citizens with the Patented Keyless Signature Infrastructure (KSI).
 The iSolve ADLTTM platform-based drug supply solution is a practical blockchain application in the pharmaceutical industry. iSolve ADLTTM provides visibility and safety at all levels of drug development, supply and inventory, drug needs, and patient needs for companies.
 ADL TM from iSolve also contributes to reducing leaks in the supply chain, fostering marketer incentive-based programs, and improving drug compliance.